-This dataset in STATA format is based on the original SOEP data, but provides them in a significantly altered and fully anonymous form, which allows the practice dataset to be used independently of data distribution contracts and user agreements.
-The practice dataset consists of a total of 26 original variables and 12,922 measurements, covers five time points, and is available in “SOEPlong” format.
+This dataset in Stata format is based on the original SOEP data, but provides the data in significantly altered and fully anonymous form.
+This means that the practice dataset can be used without the need for any contracts or user agreements.
+The practice dataset consists of a total of 26 original variables and 12,922 measurements, covers five time points, and is available in the “long” format.
 The dataset is provided in German and English.

-For the alteration of the variables, an algorithm was used that largely maintains the longitudinal information in the original data.
-The practice dataset is therefore suited to calculating panelspecific univariate statistics (intra- and inter-individual correlation patterns, transition rates) in the framework of classes on descriptive methods.
-The appropriate programming commands in modern statistical programs, such as the STATA xt family, provide realistic results.
+To anonymize the variables, an algorithm was used that largely maintains the longitudinal information in the original data.
+The practice dataset is therefore suited to calculating panel-specific univariate statistics (intra- and inter-individual correlation patterns, transition rates) in classes on descriptive methods.
+The appropriate programming commands in modern statistical software packages, such as Stata XT, provide realistic results.

 In the context of multivariate analysis, the dataset is useful for teaching (panel) regression techniques.
-Here, too, the qualities of panel data and the impact of various analysis procedures (e.g., fixed effects, random effects) can be demonstrated in a realistic manner when using the appropriate programming commands.
-Despite the limitations of the practice data set, they also allow for illustration of interaction and mediation techniques.
-Numerous examples of analyses using the dataset can be found in the textbook 'Regressionsmodelle zur Analyse von Paneldaten' (Marco Giesselmann and Michael Windzio, Springer VS).
+Characteristics of panel data and the impact of various analytical procedures (such as fixed effects and random effects modeling) can be demonstrated in a realistic manner when using the appropriate commands.
+Despite the limitations of the practice dataset, they also allow for illustration of interaction and mediation techniques.
+Numerous examples of analyses using the dataset can be found in the textbook “Regressionsmodelle zur Analyse von Paneldaten” (Marco Giesselmann and Michael Windzio, Springer VS).

 Under no circumstances should the dataset be used in real analyses.
-Due to the procedure used to alter the data, they only roughly reflect the actual relationships in the SOEP.
+Due to the procedure used to anonymize the data, they only roughly reflect the actual relationships in the SOEP.
 Also, data preparation techniques can only be taught and practiced to a very limited extent due to the extremely narrow segment of original data provided.
-In such cases, use of the SOEP teaching dataset is still indispensable.
+In such cases, the SOEP teaching dataset should be used.

-Please note that to use the comprehensive SOEP teaching dataset, data protection regulations stipulate that you need a data distribution contract with the DIW Berlin.
+Data protection regulations stipulate that you need a data distribution contract with DIW Berlin to use the SOEP teaching dataset.
 The contract holder is responsible for ensuring strict adherence to data protection!
-She/he should therefore make sure that all students as well as colleagues uphold all relevant data protection laws.

-The comprehensive SOEP teaching dataset for your students should be installed in a separate disk area, access to which is controlled by the contract holder.
-Students are of course not allowed to take any data home or to install them anywhere else within the university.
+The teaching dataset provided to students must be stored in a separate hard drive area to which the user guarantees controlled access.
+Students may under no circumstances take data home with them or install them anywhere else at the university.